Jonaunk/Jonaunk/README.md

 ## 🧩 COO & Backend Engineer at **Append**

-I spend most of my time building backend systems that are practical, scalable, and clear enough to grow without becoming chaotic.
+I spend most of my time building backend systems that actually hold up in real conditions — systems that can grow without turning into a mess.
-Most of my hands-on work involves **.NET**, **Node.js**, and **SQL Server**, but what interests me goes beyond the stack itself.
+Most of my day-to-day work involves **.NET**, **Node.js**, and **SQL Server**, but what interests me goes beyond the stack.

-> **I’m interested in how ideas become architecture** —
-> how an abstract problem turns into something shapeable, designable, and eventually reliable.
+I’m drawn to the moment when an idea stops being abstract and becomes something you can shape, adjust, and eventually rely on.

+> I care about *why* a design works, not just *how* to implement it.

 ---

 ## 🛠️ What I’m building

-At Append, I work on defining and strengthening:
+At Append, I usually work on the parts you don’t see on the surface:

-- the internal service layer
+- our internal service layer
 - the Identity system
-- and the core foundations behind our upcoming SaaS platforms
+- and the foundations for the SaaS platforms we’re building

-My role moves between engineering and strategic thinking —
+My role moves between hands-on engineering and long-term thinking —
-understanding what we need now, what we’ll need later,
-and how to design something that supports both without premature complexity.
+figuring out what we need now, what we’ll likely need later, and how to build something that doesn’t get in our way a year from now.

 ---

 ## 🎛️ How I approach systems

-I pay close attention to:

-- how systems age
-- how teams interact with what they inherit
-- how early decisions can determine future flexibility
+I pay attention to how systems evolve over time, how teams interact with what they inherit, and how early decisions quietly shape the future.
-- and where complexity truly comes from

-I enjoy the invisible parts of software:
-the boundaries, the flows, the constraints and affordances that hold everything together when things scale.
+I like working on boundaries, flows, and the small design choices that keep things stable when complexity increases.

-> **Good systems feel intentional.**
-> Not rigid, not chaotic — just well-designed paths that keep evolving when needed.
+> Good systems aren’t rigid or chaotic — they just make sense.

 ---

 ## 🎨 Structure + creativity

-Structure matters to me.
-Creativity matters to me just as much.
+I care about structure, but I don’t believe everything has to follow the same pattern forever.

-Some of the best decisions come from:
+Some of the best ideas show up when you question assumptions or try something that isn’t the obvious choice.

-- challenging assumptions
-- exploring unconventional approaches
-- or discovering a simpler path that wasn’t obvious at first

-I see engineering as a blend of reasoning, intuition, and adaptability —
-the willingness to redesign when the context changes, instead of forcing old patterns to fit new realities.
+To me, engineering is a blend of logic, instinct, and knowing when to rethink a design instead of forcing it to fit.

 ---

 ## 🚧 Current focus

-Right now, my work centers on backend and platform architecture — building foundations that guide how Append will scale technically, without fossilizing too early.
+Right now, I’m working on backend and platform architecture — the pieces that will define how Append scales technically.

-> **Good architecture isn’t static.**
+I try to keep things stable without freezing them too early.

-> It adapts when it must, and protects what should remain stable.
+> Good architecture adapts when it needs to and stays firm where it matters.

 ### 🧱 **Designing structures, not patches**
-…but always open to new ideas when they genuinely strengthen the system.
+…but always willing to change things if it makes the system better.

 ---